Mining for Strong Gravitational Lenses with Self-supervised Learning: Results

-To asses our self-supervised model quality and search for new strong lens candidates in the DESI Legacy Surveys, we first employed a number of similarity searches using some of the known lenses identified in previous searches.
+To assess our self-supervised model quality and search for new strong lens candidates in the DESI Legacy Surveys, we first employed a number of similarity searches using some of the known lenses identified in previous searches.
 We demonstrate this approach in Figure~\ref{fig:similarity_search}.
-For an illustrative example we select three lenses from the training sample, each of different brightnesses and morphologies, and use the interactive similarity search tool we publicly provide to query for the 1,000 most similar images.
+For an illustrative example, we select three lenses from the training sample, each of different brightnesses and morphologies, and use the interactive similarity search tool we publicly provide to query for the 1000 most similar images.
 The first query image is a bright single central source with an extended and nearly complete lens arc, the second is a medium-brightness central cluster producing a small blue double-image arc, and the third is a single dim central galaxy producing an arc.
 For each query we visually examine the 512 most similar images, requiring only a few minutes, and flag any strong lens candidates.
-We find a total of 83 strong lens candidates given only three labelled queries - a significant number considering we have used only 3 examples and that our training sample of 1,615 lenses constitutes all the high-quality lenses in the south survey discovered to date.
+We find a total of 83 strong lens candidates given only three labelled queries - a significant number considering we have used only three examples and that our training sample of 1615 lenses constitutes all of the high-quality lenses in the south survey discovered to date.
 Of the 83 candidates found, to our knowledge, 53 of them have not been previously discovered.
-Compared to the probability of finding one strong lens in 10,000 images expected from a random sample of galaxies, self-supervised similarity search has immediately increased the lens frequency to $\sim$1 in 20, a factor of 500 speedup.
+Compared to the probability of finding one strong lens in 10,000 images expected from a random sample of galaxies, self-supervised similarity search has immediately increased the lens frequency to $\sim$one in 20 (83:512$\times$3 vs 1:10,000), a factor of 500 speed-up.
+We found that some candidates were picked up by separate similarity searches of known lenses.

+The most similar objects returned by the search do not always share the same morphologies and colors as the labeled query, but feature ``similarity'' in a variety of characteristics.
+This result is most apparent in the first query presented of a bright central galaxy with an extended purple arc, where the most similar lenses returned display a wide variety of arc colors, arc sizes, and central source clustering but overall exhibit hard-to-quantify similar visual characteristics.
+As such, the 512 most similar objects we chose to visually inspect was an arbitrary cutoff, and additional lens candidates are likely to be uncovered by extending beyond this number.